 Between 2011 and 2014, approximately one in nine Americans of all ages reported taking at least one antidepressant medication.
 Three decades ago, less than one in fifty did.
 Now nearly 19% of adults 65 years and older regularly take an anti-depressant.

-In regard to suicide, half of U.S. states saw at least a 30% increase in suicide rates between 1999 and 2016.
-The greatest increase shown in “middle-aged adults” aged 45 to 64 years is responsible for the decline in the life-expectancy of U.S. males for the last two years.
+Regarding suicide, half of U.S. states saw at least a 30% increase in suicide rates between 1999 and 2016.
+The most significant increase shown in “middle-aged adults” aged 45 to 64 years is responsible for the decline in the life expectancy of U.S. males for the last two years.

 We are beginning to understand that chronic depression is due to a chronic inflammatory state called inflammaging.
-As we age, there is a rising level of chemicals called cytokines being released from white blood cells.
-These chemicals prevent the brain from recovering from the emotion traumas and result in depression which is often chronic.
+As we age, a rising level of chemicals called cytokines is released from white blood cells.
+These chemicals prevent the brain from recovering from emotional traumas and result in depression which is often chronic.

-Chronic inflammation leads to chronic depression and sets the stage for suicide when the individual experiences a crisis.
-Fortunately, many of the causes of inflammaging are understood and inflammation is greatly influenced by our foods.
+Chronic inflammation leads to chronic depression and sets the stage for suicidal thoughts and suicide when the individual experiences a crisis.
+Fortunately, many of the causes of inflammation are understood, and inflammation is greatly influenced by our foods.

-I have been testing and treating the Autonomic Nervous System for 12 years and I have developed a treatment program called “The Nemechek Protocol™ for Autonomic Recovery” (Patent Pending) that is specifically designed to reduce multiple sources of inflammation and restore the body’s natural brain repair mechanism.
+I have been testing and treating the Autonomic Nervous System for 12 years.
+I have developed a treatment program called “The Nemechek Protocol™ for Autonomic Recovery” (Patent Pending) specifically designed to reduce multiple sources of inflammation and restore the body’s natural brain repair mechanism.

-I believe that the key to restoring our natural inflammation control mechanisms is through a reduction of inflammation throughout the brain and body by using every scientific, nutritional, and bioelectric tool available.
+I believe that the key to restoring our natural inflammation control mechanisms is to reduce inflammation throughout the brain and body using every scientific, nutritional, and bioelectric tool available.